Hurricane Hanna (2020): Preparations

 The Padre Island National Seashore and beaches along the Nueces Bay and the Gulf of Mexico around Corpus Christi were closed in anticipation of storm-enhanced tides.
 Both Texas A&M University–Corpus Christi and Del Mar College limited operations amid the storm's passage.
 Hanna threatened Texas concurrent with an increase in viral cases associated with the COVID-19 pandemic.
-At least one drive-through testing site for COVID-19 was closed in Corpus Christi in preparation for Hanna while the pandemic limited the amount of emergency management personnel in the Rio Grande Valley.
+At least one drive-through testing site for COVID-19 was closed in Corpus Christi in preparation for Hanna while the pandemic limited the number of emergency management personnel in the Rio Grande Valley.
 Both the Corpus Christi Regional Transportation Authority and the Lower Rio Grande Valley Development Council cancelled their bus services for two days.
 The Port of Corpus Christi closed to all ship traffic on July 24 and Corpus Christi International Airport cancelled most flights on July 25.

 A local state of disaster lasting seven days was declared by County Judge Richard F. Cortez in Hidalgo County on July 25 due to the threat of "catastrophic flooding."
 A state of disaster was also declared in Cameron County and San Patricio County.
 Texas Governor Greg Abbott issued a disaster declaration for 32 counties across South Texas later that day shortly before Hanna struck the state.
 Abbott also appealed for a federal disaster declaration and public assistance from the Federal Emergency Management Agency (FEMA).
 Several counties and municipalities distributed sandbags ahead of Hanna's arrival.
 Willacy County officials recommended the evacuation of people from Port Mansfield.
 A voluntary evacuation order for Baffin Bay, Loyola Beach, Ricardo, and Riviera was issued by Kleberg County Judge Rudy Madrid, while a voluntary evacuation was recommended by San Patricio County Judge David R. Krebs for vulnerable areas.
 Evacuation shelters were opened across the Rio Grande Valley.
 A FEMA Dome was opened as a shelter in Kingsville at H.M.
 King High School and the Freeman Coliseum in San Antonio was repurposed as a reception center for evacuees with assistance from the American Red Cross.
 The Texas National Guard and state agencies sent 17 teams to test evacuees for COVID-19.
 In Guadalupe, Nuevo León, a Mexican league soccer match was postponed as a precautionary measure.